1. Front page

 Free admission for children

-Admission is always free for children and youth up to 19 years of age.
+Admission is always free for children and youth aged 0–18.
 Adults pay an entrance fee.
-Your ticket also includes entry to the Economy Museum in the same building.
+Your ticket also includes the Economy Museum in the same building.

 A family with children stands at the ticket counter, being assisted by a host.